WasabiMushyPeas/E28-Turbo/README.md

 ### ECU Tuning

 The ECU will be tuned by me using TunerStudio.
 See [Tuning](#tuning-wrench) or the [tuning file](https://github.com/WasabiMushyPeas/E28-Turbo/tree/main/car-ECU-Tune) section for more information.

-### ECU Sensors

-Some sensors that have not been mentioned in the other sections are the CLT Crank Position Sensor.
-The GM Closed Element CLT is a good choice for this build however the stock E38/E30 CLT works too.